The Frizzled Leek

 7. Cap off the popsicle molds and freeze for 24 hours.

-8. To remove the popsicle from the mold, dip in hot water for 1 minute to release the ice pop.
+8. To remove the popsicle from the mold, dip it in hot water for 1 minute to release the ice pop.
 Enjoy!

 Hint: Massage lemons on a cutting board or tabletop with the palm of your hands.
 This will release more juice inside the lemon and make it easier to squeeze.